A. Lee Bentley III

-Arthur Lee Bentley III (born January 26, 1959) is an American attorney who was the United States Attorney for the Middle District of Florida from 2014 until 2017.
+Arthur Lee Bentley III (born January 26, 1959) is an American lawyer who was the United States Attorney for the Middle District of Florida from 2014 until 2017.
 In January 2018, he joined Bradley Arant Boult Cummings LLP, a law firm which has an office based in Tampa, Florida.

+Early life and education

+Bentley was born in Tuscaloosa, Alabama.
+He graduated from the University of Georgia and earned his Juris Doctor degree in 1983 from the University of Virginia School of Law, where he was a member of the Order of the Coif and an editor of the Virginia Law Review.

 Career

-Bentley was born in Tuscaloosa, Alabama, graduated from the University of Georgia, and earned his juris doctor degree in 1983 from the University of Virginia School of Law, where he was Order of the Coif and an editor of the Virginia Law Review.

 Following law school, Bentley clerked for Supreme Court Justice Lewis F. Powell Jr. in the 1984 Term, and for U.S. Court of Appeals for the Fourth Circuit Chief Judge Clement Haynsworth.

 Prior to joining the U.S. Attorney's Office in 2000, Bentley spent ten years in private practice with Hogan & Hartson in Washington, D.C. and was Special Assistant U.S. Attorney in the U.S. District Court for the Southern District of Florida, an Attorney-Advisor in the Office of Legal Counsel with the U.S. Department of Justice.